 We Can Rule Together: Egyptian god Set's offer to Lara in exchange for the MacGuffin in The Last Revelation; Karel's speech to Lara at the end of The Angel of Darkness; Natla's speech to Lara in Anniversary.

 Wham Episode: The ending of The Last Revelation.
 Lara is apparently killed in a cave-in.
+Also, the opening of The Angel of Darkness.
+Werner Von Croy is almost immediately killed under mysterious circumstances, and Lara gets chased into the streets by police.

 What Happened To Mommy: When Lara finally manages to find her mother at the end of Underworld she discovers she's already an undead Underworld zombie, and apparently has been so for the past twenty years or so.
 Sadly, it's not like a human being could survive in the hellish zombie-filled Underworld for 20 years anyway.